Alec MacDonald

 Alec MacDonald (born 27 October 2001) is a New Zealand professional rugby league footballer who plays as a for the Melbourne Storm in the National Rugby League (NRL).

 Background

-MacDonald was born in Auckland, New Zealand and moved to Queensland when he was nine-years old.
+MacDonald was born in Auckland, New Zealand and moved to Queensland, Australiam when he was nine-years old.

 Originally a Kumeu Moisty Mauler, he then played his junior rugby league for the Easts Springwood Tigers and Ormeau Shearers, and attended Chisholm Catholic College, Cornubia.

 In 2021, he played three games for the Wynnum Manly Seagulls in the 2021 Queensland Cup, while winning the club's under-21s player of the year in the 2021 Hastings Deering Colts season.
 He was a member of the Wynnum Manly team that won the 2021 Hasting Deering Colts Grand Final 17–16 against Townsville Blackhawks.
 MacDonald then received a train and trial contract with the Melbourne Storm after being scouted by former Storm player Tim Glasby.